johannrichard/oekoboiler-shelly/README.md

 ## Disclaimer

-I am in no way affiliated to Oekoboiler, MyStrom, Shelly, or Solar Manager.
+I am not affiliated to Oekoboiler, MyStrom, Shelly, or Solar Manager.
 This project was born out of necessity:

+- Our PV plant was not yet optimized for self consumption of PV power,
 - I knew Solar Manager could work with temperature, consumption, and the “PV function”,
 - I had already used both a Shelly and a MyStrom device to partially use their information to control the Oekoboiler’s heating cycle when excess solar power was available, and
-- since the Oekoboiler uses a cloud service with a reasonably simple and publicly documented API, I could put together a small, prototype API client to read out the current temperature.
+- since the Oekoboiler uses a cloud service with a reasonably simple and [publicly documented API](https://developer.aylanetworks.com/apibrowser), I could put together a small, prototype API client to read out the current temperature.

 It stands on the shoulders of others, notably [alexryd/fake-shelly](alexryd/fake-shelly), [NorthernMan54/homebridge-connex](https://github.com/NorthernMan54/homebridge-connex) as well as [shawnjung/homebridge-plugin-dimplex-connex](https://github.com/shawnjung/homebridge-plugin-dimplex-connex) who all served as inspiration or provided critical piecces needed to stitch this together.

 You use this software at your own risk.

-[^1]: text written with the support of [ChatGPT](https://chat.openai.com).
+[^1]: text written with the support of [ChatGPT](https://chat.openai.com). :space_invader: :robot: